Stevie Ray Vaughan’s “Number One” 1959/61/62 Fender Stratocaster

 I’m a bit ashamed to say I came so very late to music of the brilliant and unique Texas blues guitarist Stevie Ray Vaughan.
 Aside from a vague recollection of a cool-looking guy in a hat playing some interesting, bluesy guitar on Bowie’s “Let’s Dance”, I hadn’t heard as much as a note from those golden fingers until the end of 1987.
 By that time, Stevie was four albums and thousands of gigs into a career which, tragically, was already more than half over.

-Autumn 1987 found me on the road with Automatic Slim, opening shows across southern England for Dr Feelgood – still fronted by Lee Brilleaux, but with Gordon Russell on guitar by that stage.
+Autumn 1987 found me on the road with Automatic Slim, opening shows across southern England for the British r’n’b band, Dr Feelgood – still fronted by Lee Brilleaux, but with Gordon Russell on guitar by that stage.
 I remember a big, empty old venue perched on the cliffs in Folkstone, Kent, where I stood listening to the music on the PA, waiting for the doors to open and Slim to go out and play.
 A song came on – “Texas Flood” I think – and I astonished by the sheer power, intensity and tone of the guitar-playing.
-The sound guy told me who the player was and all I knew was that I needed to hear more.
+The sound guy told me who the player was.
+I instantly knew I HAD to hear more.

 Next day, I bought “Live Alive” on vinyl (CDs were just coming in, but I still had a record player) and began a journey of discovery along a magical blues highway which would eventually take me all the way to Austin, Texas.

-I devoured everything I could find about SRV, about the Texas club scene that spawned Stevie and about his big brother, Jimmie, the Fabulous Thunderbirds and the host of other amazing blues musicians to be heard in Austin’s exotic-sounding venues.
-I quickly learned, too, of Stevie’s substance-driven demons and how “Live Alive” was pieced together from live recordings made when he and the band were at their very lowest ebb and patched up with overdubs in a substance-fuddled haze.
+I devoured everything I could read, watch and listen to about SRV, about the Texas club scene that spawned Stevie and about his big brother, Jimmie, about the Fabulous Thunderbirds and the host of other amazing blues musicians to be heard in Austin’s exotic-sounding venues.
+I quickly learned, too, of Stevie’s substance-driven demons and that “Live Alive” was pieced together from live recordings made when he and the band were at their very lowest ebb and patched up with overdubs in a substance-fuddled haze.
 “Live Alive” still sounded pretty good to me – to my ears, even if he played better sober, Stevie could still play powerful, convincing blues, pretty much irrespective of his state of sobriety.
 Countless live bootlegs tend to bear this out…

-As I continued to hoover up Stevie’s back-catalogue, I came to understand, however, why “Live Alive” was maybe not his best work.
+As I continued to hoover up Stevie’s back-catalogue, I came to understand why “Live Alive” wasn’t really his best work.
 In contrast, “Texas Flood” was as fine a debut LP as any bluesman ever issued, while the two studio albums that followed tore up the rules governing the way modern blues-rock should be played.

-I came to believe that Stevie had it all.
+I came to think that Stevie truly had it all.
 The chops, insightful blues knowledge, the showmanship, the clothes, the hats, the boots, even more important, the gear.
-He played a ton of rare, fascinating battle-scarred old guitars and plugged into a veritable wall of exotic, customised vintage valve amps, usually turned up to ten.
+He played a ton of rare, battle-scarred old guitars and plugged into a veritable wall of exotic, customised vintage valve amps, usually turned up to ten.

-By the time SRV’s fourth studio album, “In Step”, came out in 1989, I was completely enthralled.
+By the time SRV’s fourth studio album, “In Step”, came out in 1989, I was completely in his thrall.
 So was my boy Owen, then aged nine and learning the guitar.
 There was never any question what kind of guitar I would be buying to sit next to my Telecaster…

-The story of my very first Japanese Squier Strat can be found much earlier in this blog – read it here, along with that the tale the SRV Strat replica I built for Owen as a surprise Christmas present in the months after Stevie’s death.
+The story of my first Strat, a Japanese Squier, can be found much earlier in this blog – read it here, along with the tale of the #1 replica I built for Owen as a surprise Christmas present in the months following Stevie’s death.

 Here’s an odd thought: When the “Live Alive” cover picture was taken, Stevie’s 1961 Strat would have been 26 years old.
 In 2020, my long-gone Japanese “Scotch” (wherever it is) is actually older… I wonder where that guitar is now – and how much the finish on it has tarnished and darkened over the years.
 What are the chances the current owner calls it “Scotch”? 🙂

-For all that, I quickly discovered Stevie was far more closely associated with an entirely different Strat… It was a battle-scarred, one-of-a-kind, Frankenstein’s monster hybrid of late 1950s and early 1960s parts, its original Sunburst finish largely worn off by years of hard gigging.
-It sported a black pickguard, contrasting white knobs and pickup covers and, bizarrely, a left-handed tremolo bridge and Stevie variously referred to it as “Number One”, or his “First Wife.
+For all that, I quickly discovered Stevie was far more often associated with an entirely different Strat… It was a battle-scarred, one-of-a-kind, Frankenstein’s monster hybrid of late 1950s and early 1960s parts, its original Sunburst finish largely worn off by years of hard gigging.
+It sported a black pickguard, contrasting dirty white knobs and pickup covers and, bizarrely, a left-handed tremolo bridge.
+Stevie variously referred to it as “Number One”, or his “First Wife.

-Stevie bought Number One in Ray Hennig’s legendary Heart of Texas Music in South Austin in 1973, the day after Grammy-winning songwriter Christopher Cross traded it for a Les Paul, so the story goes.
-Hennig has spoken several times of that day and of telling him: “Damn, Stevie, that’s the biggest piece of shit I’ve ever traded for.”
+Stevie bought Number One in Ray Hennig’s legendary Heart of Texas Music in South Austin in 1973, the day after Grammy-winning songwriter Christopher Cross traded it for a Les Paul.
+Hennig has spoken of that day and of telling him: “Damn, Stevie, that’s the biggest piece of shit I’ve ever traded for.”

 Evidently, Stevie thought differently – Hennig says he thought it had the neck he’d been searching for years.
-You can hear Hennig telling the tale here in a 2017 interview.
+You can hear him telling the tale here in a 2017 interview.